Click here to report if you have been tested for COVID-19, have been in direct contact with a COVID-19 positive person, or have symptoms of COVID-19.

 FAQs for Travel Advisories

-While most of us will not travel to those Warning Level 3 and Level 4 areas, students, faculty, and staff should take into consideration potential impacts of any travel and take appropriate precautions to limit their exposure to the novel coronavirus.
+While most of us will not travel to known "hot spot" areas, students, faculty, and staff should take into consideration potential impacts of any travel and take appropriate precautions to limit their potential exposure to the coronavirus.
 Known exposure would necessitate a 14-day self quarantine before returning to campus.

 FAQs - If You Think You are Sick